VTS Services

 5. Contacts

-Any additional reference information about the Vanino VTS services provided by the Vanino Branch can be received by telephone (around-the-clock):
+Any additional reference information about the procedure of VTS services provided by the North-Eastern Basin Branch can be received:

 +7 (42137) 766-90 (extension 2-34);